UK Catalysis Hub JMT catalysis medal Call Open

 - Quality of publications and/or patents

-The deadline for nominations is 11th February 2019 and the 2019 JMT Medal will be awarded to an Early Career researcher (< 12 years from start of PhD) in Catalysis.
+The deadline for nominations is 1 October 2021 and the 2021 JMT Medal will be awarded to an *Early Career researcher in Catalysis.

 Nominations must include:

 • Citation (250 word maximum) statement of why the candidate should receive the award.
 This is the key document in the nomination and this information should be relevant to the achievements for which the award is being offered.

 • Biographical Sketch (250 word maximum); this provides background information on the nominee and summarizes past accomplishments.